-It's easy to plan a fun and regional excursion along this fascinating Northern Virginia trail.
+It's easy to plan a fun and regional excursion along each and every mile marker of this fascinating Northern Virginia trail.
 Here are a few places you should stop along the way.

-Before you even pedal to Mile Marker 1, you can swing by New District Brewing Company right there in Shirlington.
+Before you get there, swing by New District Brewing Company right there in Shirlington.
 Arlington’s first distribution brewery, New District offers an array of rotating beers and if you call in advance, tours of the brewery on Wednesday evenings.

 From here, it’s worth a venture down Broad Street, Falls Church’s main drag that is filled with great local dining, from gooey grilled cheeses at Spacebar to classic Italian at Sfizi to locally roasted coffee at Rarebird Coffee Roasters and to fresh-brewed beer at Solace Outpost, and small business retail such as CD Cellar and Doodlehopper 4 Kids.